planetchat/Planet/README.md

 # Planet
 Check it out at https://planetchat.github.io!
 ### Multiple Themes
 Planetchat currently has support for some themes which change colors and more, but it will soon have over 15 different themes.
-Perfect for any user!<br>The current themes available for HatClient include:<br>
+Perfect for any user!<br>The current themes available for Planet include:<br>
 * Default (The default, white backround and black text theme)
 * Dark (Dark background, grey text)
 * Solarized<br>